 As you send your CSAT survey to more customers, you may get overwhelmed with responses.
 A customer service platform like Gorgias can give you a big-picture view of your CSAT across all tickets, as well as let you zoom in on low-scoring tickets to understand what went wrong.

 5) Implement self-service resources that proactively solve common issues

-According to customer retention statistics from Microsoft, 66% of customers try self-service options before they decide to contact a brand's customer service team.
+According to customer retention statistics from Microsoft, 66% of customers try self-service options before they decide to contact a brand's customer service team (see our full customer service statistics guide for more stats on consumer behavior).
 With this being the case, one of the best ways to provide proactive service to your customers is to offer them helpful self-service resources — such as FAQ pages, knowledge base pages, forums, and automated chatbots.

 In addition to improving the customer experience by enabling customers to quickly resolve common issues on their own, self-service resources can also dramatically reduce a company's customer support ticket volume.
 This way, your agents spend less time answering repetitive questions and more time on high-impact tickets that require a human touch.

 For example, childcare product brand JOONE gets notified when a customer's package runs late.
 JOONE passes on that information to customers rather than waiting for them to reach out and ask why their order hasn’t arrived yet.